micado-scale/eec/README.md

 `nginx` and `certbot` services.
 This will enable automatic certificate renewal.

 **Run** `docker-compose up -d` one last time and the deployment is complete.

+### Integration

+Provide an EMGWAM administrator with your domain name and details.